 Example 2: A rectangular pipe has a height of 2cm and width of 4cm and a gas running through it at a speed of 15 m/s.
 What is the discharge rate of this pipe?
-First, we find the cross-section area which is simply 2 · 4 = 8 cm2 or 0.0008 m2.
+First, we find the cross-section area via the formula for the area of a rectangle which is simply 2 · 4 = 8 cm2 or 0.0008 m2.
 To find the flow rate Q, we multiply 0.0008 by 15 to get 0.012 cubic meters per second.
 To get litres per second we simply need to multiply by 1,000 to get 12 l/s.
 If we wanted to get liters per hour, we can further multiply by 3600 to get 43,200 litres per hour.

-Our flow rate calculator is especially useful if the input units for the calculation are different than the desired output units, in which case it will perform these unit conversions for you.
+Our calculator is especially useful if the input units for the calculation are different from the desired output units, in which case it will perform these unit conversions for you.

 NIST Special Publication 330 (2008) - "The International System of Units (SI)", edited by Barry N.Taylor and Ambler Thompson, p.
 52